bitmakerlabs/debugging-guide/README.md

 ---

 _This is a living document.
 If you have anything to add, change or remove, please [let us know](mailto:sean@bitmaker.co).
-Or better yet, if you have write access, make the change yourself._
+Or better yet, as the main content is on the [wiki](https://github.com/bitmakerlabs/debugging-guide/wiki), make the change yourself!_